Does Your Preschooler Have ADHD?

 If you've tried various types of behavioral therapy for at least 6 months without significant progress, low-dose treatment with ADHD medications may be tried in addition to behavioral therapy in children as young as 4, according to the AAP.

 "But don't ever give up on behavioral therapy," Perrin says.
 "Behavioral therapy is important even when a child is on medication."
 Perrin headed the AAP's guidelines committee in 2000 and was part of the group that wrote the AAP's 2011 guidelines.

-The FDA has not approved the use of ADHD medicines in children younger than 6.
+The FDA has not approved the use of some ADHD medicines in children younger than 6.
 But many doctors prescribe these drugs off-label for preschoolers with ADHD.

 Are these medications safe to use in children so young?